Claim: Two men are still making payments on a Jeep Cherokee they sent to the bottom of a frozen lake during a duck-hunting mishap.

 Origins: The story of the incompetent hunters and their boomerang dog first made the Internet rounds in

-As much as people want to believe this story, it's folklore and nothing more.
+As much as people want to believe this tale, it's folklore and nothing more.
 In addition to the lack of checkable facts (in none of the versions are the lads named; neither is the lake where this supposedly happened, yet we know the type of truck and the amount of the monthly payments), there are further indications this story is but a fanciful tale.

 Duck hunting takes place in the fall, not the dead of winter.
-Ducks fly south for the cold months, long before there is ice thick enough to hold up a truck.
+Ducks fly south for the cold months, long before there is ice thick enough to support a truck.
 A duck's food supply is located under water — would they put off migrating until what they subsisted on was locked up in Nature's refrigerator and they were starving?
 Heck, no: unless there's an unseasonably early freeze, they're long gone by the time lakes are ice locked.

 Additionally, to put a hole in the ice, one cuts with a saw or drills with an auger.
 Blowing a hole with dynamite would shatter the edges and cause cracks to radiate outwards, making it a foolhardy venture to attempt walking on the ice anywhere near that hole as the ice surface could give way underfoot at any moment.